-Brandon Bianco is in his second academic year at Denison in 2021-2022 and recently finished his first competitive season as the head men's soccer coach.
+In fall 2022, Brandon Bianco finished his second competitive season as the head men's soccer coach.
 He became the program's ninth head coach in the 68-year history of the program on March 18, 2020.
 He comes to Denison after seven seasons as the head men’s soccer coach at Case Western Reserve University in Cleveland, Ohio.
 The 2021 season was historic for the Big Red program with the team winning the NCAC Tournament championship and advancing to the NCAA Division III Tournament for the first time since 2009.
 Following the season, the Denison men's soccer staff was recognized by the United Soccer Coaches as the Region IV Regional Staff of the Year.
 The 2022 season saw the program earn a #16 national ranking, achieve double-digit wins, and advance to the NCAC Conference Tournament.

 “We are beyond thrilled to add Brandon Bianco to the Denison family,” said Carney-DeBord.
 “He is someone I have been associated with going back to my time as the head women’s basketball coach and faculty member at Ohio Wesleyan University.
 Brandon displayed elite leadership skills as a student-athlete and as an assistant coach while being mentored by one of the game’s finest coaches in Jay Martin.
 He has continued to grow as a leader and mentor at Case Western Reserve.
 We believe Brandon is an expert in developing team culture while creating an environment for each individual to have the opportunity to reach his performance potential.
 We are very excited that the next chapter of his journey will be at Denison leading our student-athletes.”